yandex/rep/README.md

 ### Installation with Docker

-We provide the [docker image](https://registry.hub.docker.com/u/yandex/rep/) with `REP` and all it's dependencies
+We provide the [docker image](https://registry.hub.docker.com/u/yandex/rep/) with `REP` and all it's dependencies.
+It is a recommended way, specially if you're not experienced in python.

 * [install with Docker on Linux](https://github.com/yandex/rep/wiki/Install-REP-with-Docker-(Linux))
 * [install with Docker on Mac and Windows](https://github.com/yandex/rep/wiki/Install-REP-with-Docker-(Mac-OS-X,-Windows))